browserengineering/book/book/styles.md

 including downloading, parsing, matching, sorting, and applying CSS files.
 That means we:

-- Wrote a CSS parser
+- wrote a CSS parser;
-- Added support for both `style` attributes and `link`ed CSS files
+- added support for both `style` attributes and `link`ed CSS files;
-- Implemented cascading and inheritance
+- implemented cascading and inheritance;
-- Refactored `BlockLayout` to move the font properties to CSS
+- refactored `BlockLayout` to move the font properties to CSS;
-- Moved most tag-specific reasoning to a browser style sheet
+- and moved most tag-specific reasoning to a browser style sheet.

 Our styling engine is also relatively easy to extend with properties and selectors.